Get ready for the clock change with melatonin

 Melatonin, a hormone produced by all animal species, is necessary for falling asleep.
 It is formed from tryptophan, an essential amino acid that must be ingested through food to produce serotonin (the so-called ‘happiness hormone’) as an intermediate product for the final synthesis of melatonin.

 The human body likes routine and balance, and any change in schedules (e.g. a time change, long journeys) can alter circadian rhythms; 24-hour periods that regulate various physiological and psychological variables (1).
-In late October, the clocks will go back one hour, so 3 am now be 2 am.
 This can lead to a decrease in the synthesis of melatonin, a hormone that facilitates sleep and regulates sleep-wake cycles according to sunlight.
 The consequence of this is that we can fall victim to feeling drowsy and tired during the daytime.

 The consequences of lack of sleep on health